 In 2011, for the first time, UMass Lowell was named a top-tier national university and is No. 156 on U.S. News & World Report’s Best National Universities ranking.
 Its four-year, 27-spot climb is the second-fastest in the nation.
 UMass Lowell also ranks 84th among all public universities in the country.
 The University is the top-ranked public research institution in New England for starting salary, mid-career salary and overall return on investment for graduates according to PayScale.com.

 While strongly focusing on academics and student success, Chancellor Meehan has made access, affordability and diversity a keystone of his vision to raise UMass Lowell’s image and impact on the region.

 Meehan has sought innovative and entrepreneurial means to obtain resources.
-Understanding that philanthropic support is vital to sustain the progress that has been made, the chancellor has overseen the largest fundraising years in the history of the institution securing $85 million in gifts and pledges and increasing the endowment to $66.1 million.
-In FY13 alone, fundraising totaled a record total of $19.3 million raised in FY14, the fourth consecutive record year for university fundraising.
+Understanding that philanthropic support is vital to sustain the progress that has been made, the chancellor has overseen the largest fundraising years in the history of the institution culminating with a record total of $19.3 million raised in FY14, the fourth consecutive record year for university fundraising.
 Since Meehan was named chancellor, UMass Lowell has raised more than $105 million in private gifts and pledges.

 Meehan graduated cum laude from UMass Lowell in 1978 with a degree in education and political science.
 He earned a master’s degree in public administration from Suffolk University in 1981 and a juris doctor from Suffolk University Law School in 1986.
 He holds honorary degrees from Suffolk University, Green Mountain College in Vermont and Shenkar College of Engineering & Design in Israel.